Cold weather can affect your health but there are some things you can do to help stay well.

 Find out more online on the NHS website.

-Make sure you get your Covid-19 booster vaccination.
-Information on when and how to book can be found online.
+If you’re eligible for a flu vaccine, it’s also likely you’re eligible for a Covid-19 booster vaccination.
+Information on eligibility and when and how to book can be found online.

 When to let fresh air in

 When you have visitors in your home, you should regularly ventilate the areas you use during the visit to protect against the spread of coronavirus.

 Wearing layered clothing or thermal underwear will help to keep you warm when you have your windows open.
 If you are concerned about the costs of heating, opening windows for shorter periods of time can still help to reduce the risk of the virus spreading.